 One thing which in particular I like about Google Webmaster videos is, they clear our SEO doubts, but at the same time Matt Cutts like to keep the confusions on.
 You could totally understand that from the video below, and I will later on explain this with my example below:

-Matt Cutts view on 301 redirect and passing link juice
+Matt Cutts view on 301 redirects and passing link juice

-In a recent video Matt Cutts talked about passing link juice via 301 redirect, and according to him it does work, which make complete sense.
-Though, back in 2010, when Eric Enge interviewed Matt, he confirmed that 301 perm-redirection doesn’t passes the 100% link juice, but below video says something else.
+In a recent video Matt Cutts talked about passing link juice via 301 redirects, and according to him, it does work, which makes complete sense.
+Though, back in 2010, when Eric Enge interviewed Matt, he confirmed that 301 perm-redirection doesn’t pass the 100% link juice, but below video says something else.

-Page rank or should I say Page prank, is becoming a joke over the time, and apart from commercial advantages of it, there is no real advantage of having a high PR.
 You can get more traffic with a PR 0 blog compare to a blog with PR3+.
-So far, Google page rank is directly proportional to the number of quality links pointing to your site +_ other factors, but by the end of the dat it’s the backlink which matters the most.
+So far, Google page rank is directly proportional to the number of quality links pointing to your site +_ other factors, but by the end of the that it’s the backlink which matters the most.

-With 301 redirect, you can easily increase the number of backlinks pointing to your site, and it helps in increasing the Page rank.
-This method will work only if you are making a 301 perm-redirection from then related website. and if you manage to get such links from ir-relevent sites, do keep Google penguin update in your mind.
+With 301 redirects, you can easily increase the number of backlinks pointing to your site, and it helps in increasing the Page Rank.
+This method will work only if you are making a 301 perm-redirection from related website.
+And if you manage to get such links from irrelevant sites, do keep Google Penguin update in your mind.

 I’m not sure if the answer in above video is something which we should believe in, but as long as I know, this technique is being exploited for long, and you might not like to overdo this technique for improving page rank of your website.

-Do let me know, in what cases you are using 301 redirection?
+Do let me know, in what cases you are using 301 redirections?
 Have you seen this 301 perma-redirection working for you?